 It is always important to stay accountable to exercise, especially during this difficult time.
 To help with this you could arrange to check in with a friend everyday to make sure that you have both done exercise, or do a group workout online.

-I am also offering 50% off bookings of three months of my running goal setting accountability programme for anyone who registers between now and the end of April 2020.
-This will help you to stay commited to running (for as long as that is possible) and doing other exercise inside during this difficult time.
+I also have a running goal setting accountability programme which will provide you with additional support to stay active.
+This will help you to stay committed to running and doing other exercise inside during this difficult time.
 You will receive two emails a week from me, one phone call a month, along with other support.
 You can find out more and sign up here.

 I hope this has helped you to get some ideas of what you can be doing during this confusing time.
 Let me know in the comments below what you are doing.